pearcepcja/portfolio/wp-content/plugins/seo-by-rank-math/readme.txt

 Rank Math makes social thumbnails click magnets by giving you the option of overlaying a GIF or a video icon on the thumbnail.

 * **Advanced SEO Analysis Tool**
-With just a single click, Rank Math can perform an SEO audit of your website.
+With just a single click, Rank Math can perform an SEO Analyzer of your website.

 * **30 Detailed SEO Tests**
 Rank Math is designed to completely supercharge your website's SEO with its 30 detailed SEO tests.
 Free account needed.